Home » Course » Main Course

 Here are a few kitchen equipment and appliances round up to make your cooking experience easier:

-• Large skillet or sauté pan with a lid: A wide, deep skillet that is at least 12-inch in diameter allows for better caramelization of onions and will give you enough space for tossing the pasta.
+• Large skillet or sauté pan with a lid: A wide, deep skillet that is at least 12-inch in diameter allows for better caramelization of onions and will give you enough space for adding the pasta.

 Ingredients